TUNSA-Space-Robotics/tunsa-sr-f1tenth/README.md

 # LiDAR-based Autonomous Navigation for F1/10 Vehicles

-### TUNSA SR, Team Lead
+### TUNSA Space Robotics

 **Skills and technologies used:** C++, Python, ROS, Linux, RViz, Gazebo, LiDAR, AEB, PID, Reactive Planning, Scan Matching, Obstacle Avoidance, Localization, SLAM

 ## Introduction

-This project, conducted within the TUNSA SR team, delved into the realm of LiDAR-based autonomous navigation for F1/10 vehicles.
+This project, conducted within the TUNSA Space Robotics team, delved into the realm of LiDAR-based autonomous navigation for F1/10 vehicles.
 Leveraging a spectrum of cutting-edge technologies and methodologies, our aim was to enhance the safety and efficiency of autonomous vehicle navigation in dynamic environments.

 ## Key Features